-This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is an extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us online.exams@cii.co.uk at to discuss your needs.
+This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs.

 The CII Qualifications accessibility and special circumstances policy and guidance document can be viewed on the CII Rules and Policies page www.cii.co.uk/learning/qualifications/assessment-information/before-the-exam/rules-and-policies/